With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

-In addition to the violent rhetoric and previous armed demonstrations by the White-nationalist organization known as the Proud Boys, the election is being shaped by security precautions to prevent the spread of the novel coronavirus.
+In addition to the violent rhetoric and previous armed demonstrations by the far-right organization known as the Proud Boys, the election is being shaped by security precautions to prevent the spread of the novel coronavirus.
 More than 68 percent of the entire 2016 vote count already has been cast by mail and in person, a record that might help reduce long Election Day lines and the partisan frustrations that sometimes emerge.

-But the early voting has been marred by accusations of voter intimidation and unease around the polls, including multiple reports of caravans of loudly honking vehicles flying Trump flags at times blocking access to voting sites, and boisterous Trump supporters seen nationwide.
+But the early voting has been marred by accusations of voter intimidation and unease around the polls, including many reports of caravans of honking vehicles flying Trump flags at times blocking access to voting sites.

 Although the cases have drawn significant attention online and have circulated widely on social media, they often stop short of crossing the line into illegal voter intimidation, election experts and officials say.
 What constitutes voter intimidation can be “subtle and context-dependent,” according to the Institute for Constitutional Advocacy and Protection at the Georgetown University Law Center.

 On Sunday, a group of Trump supporters in a vehicle caravan was filmed blocking the northbound express lanes of the Garden State Parkway in New Jersey.
-A man shooting video that was posted to Twitter can be heard saying, “We shut it down, baby, we shut it down.”
+A man shooting video that was posted to Twitter can be heard saying, “We shut it down, baby.
+We shut it down.”
 The New Jersey State Police confirmed that the parkway was blocked but declined to provide additional information Sunday evening, saying authorities were still gathering details about what happened.

 The highway stunt followed a similar, if more serious, one in Texas on Friday.
 Nearly 100 cars driven by Trump supporters surrounded a bus carrying Biden-Harris supporters due to appear at scheduled rallies, forcing it to a near stop; Biden-Harris proxies canceled the rest of the day’s events.

-“They’re like chasing him out of the city,” one man said in a social-media video, as “Eye of the Tiger” played in the background.
+“They’re like chasing him out of the city,” one man said in a social media video, as “Eye of the Tiger” played in the background.
 “There’s like hundreds of them.
 They’re escorting them out.”

 A woman says in another video: “We’re riding him out of Texas.
 It is hilarious.”